Sisolak takes advantage of economic recovery with budget proposal

 On that last piece, a debate is emerging on what “new” means.

-Putting that aside for the moment: The governor had the good fortune to ride into office on the crest of an economic wave that is forecast to push state revenues riding 7.2 percent higher over the next two years, or $591 million.
+Putting that aside for the moment, the governor had the good fortune to ride into office on the crest of an economic wave that is forecast to push state revenue 7.2 percent higher over the next two years, or $591 million.

 He’s looking to make good on campaign pledges to boost spending on education and health care.
 Those are the two largest individual categories of general fund spending, comprising 84 percent of that total budget.
 Increased allocations for both represent 90 percent of the $946 million in proposed new spending.